Willamette Sponsored Programs Study Abroad Application - Office of International Education (OIE)

 - You are not required to use it to "send" your application to OIE.
 We will review all Complete applications (complete = all individual items are "received") regardless of whether the applicant used the "Submit Application" feature.

 - Waiting for recommendations?
-Your application is considered "complete" for the deadline when all your items have checkmarks AND your recommendations have specific people designated to complete them.
-It is ok that your recommenders don't make the deadline (although we want them to).
+Applications are considered "complete" for the deadline when all your items have checkmarks AND your recommendations have specific people designated to complete them.
 They have the ability to submit late without hurting your application.
 The Submit Application feature will help you determine if you have done everything you need to meet the deadline.

 If you have ANY problems or questions for OIE, address them well BEFORE the deadline.
 This is why it is important to start early.